sveneisenschmidt/yay-recipes-sloppy/README.md

 # ![yay](docs/src/logo.png) What is Yay?
-To find out what Yay is please procee to the [official](https://github.com/sveneisenschmidt/yay) project.

 ## The Idea
 > Gamification can be applied to all technical and non-technical tasks during our daily working life.
 Everything can be gamified.